openmls/openmls/book/src/traits/traits.md

 ### OpenMlsCrypto

-This trait defines all cryptographic functions required by OpenMLS, in particular
+This trait defines all cryptographic functions required by OpenMLS.
+In particular:

 - HKDF
 - Hashing